George Miller (California politician): Personal life

 Miller owned a townhouse in Capitol Hill, Washington, D.C. for decades, renting rooms to fellow members of the U.S. House, even after some moved to the Senate.
-His longest-standing tenants were Nancy Pelosi and Senators Chuck Schumer and Dick Durbin.
+His longest-standing tenants were Senators Chuck Schumer and Dick Durbin.
 Miller purchased the residence in 1977 and sold it when he retired from the House at the end of 2014.
 Prior tenants included former Representatives Marty Russo, Leon Panetta and Sam Gejdenson.